tim-s-ccs/crown-marketplace-feature-tests/README.md

 If you do not have any authentication details, speak to a developer on the project and they should be able to provide you with some.

+### Test data

+Some of the features will check the supplier results and so assume that the test data has been loaded into the system.
+You can find the test data in the [`data/`][data folder] folder.

+This data should never be uploaded to production.
+We use [tags][] to make sure that only features that do not require test data are run on production.

 ## Running the features

 To run all the tests use the command